ize-302/openai-playground-clone/README.md

 # OPEN AI PLAYGROUND CLONE (With speech to text support)

-This app uses NextJS + TypeScript + Tailwind + Next.js Edge API Routes
+## Tools used

+- NextJS
+- TypeScript
+- Tailwind
+- react-speech-recognition
+- Open AI API with Vercel AI SDK

 ## Why this project?